-Carroll (2006) reviewed the factors that influence the performance of insect repellents and concluded that there is no a priori means of predicting an individual's attractiveness to a particular mosquito population, or likely impact on the data set of a repellency trial.
-Several studies have indicated that individuals differ in attractiveness to mosquitoes, but that individual attractiveness rankings shift substantially among mosquito taxa.
-Skin emanated volatiles influence attractiveness, and skin temperature and absorption properties may likewise influence repellent efficacy.
-The search for general characters to predict repellent performance has led to studies of gender, age, race, hair color, complexion, weight, skin moisture, menses (females), hairiness, and sweat.
-Of these, only gender has been shown strong and significant effects on individual, in two studies with adequate sample sizes.
-One of these studies found females to be 25% less attractive to Aedes mosquitoes, while that other showed them to be significantly less well protected against Anopheles mosquitoes by deet- the opposite pattern.
+Carroll reviewed the factors that influence the performance of insect repellents and concluded that there is no a priori means of predicting an individual's attractiveness to a particular mosquito population, or likely impact on a repellency trial's data set.
+Several studies have indicated that individuals differ in attractiveness to mosquitoes, but individual attractiveness rankings shift substantially among mosquito taxa.
+Skin-emanated volatiles influence attractiveness, as do skin temperature and absorption properties; these factors may likewise influence repellent efficacy.

+The search for general characteristics that predict repellent performance has led to studies of gender, age, race, hair color, complexion, weight, skin moisture, menses (females), hairiness and sweat.
+Of these, only gender has been shown to have strong and significant individual effects, in 2 studies with adequate sample sizes.
+One of these studies found females to be 25% less attractive to Aedes mosquitoes (than are males), while the other study showed that females using DEET are significantly less protected against Anopheles mosquitoes (than are males using DEET) - the opposite pattern.
 That difference is consistent with further findings that the type of repellent used also interacts complexly with individual subjects and mosquito species in determining efficacy.
-Nonetheless, because gender effects seem most plausible, we attempt to engage similar numbers of males and females.
+Nonetheless, because gender effects seem most plausible, we will attempt to engage similar numbers of males and females.

-For clarity, note that, for example, studies have shown that sweating increases attractiveness to at least one mosquito species.
-What is not clear is that individuals that sweat more than others, on average, tend to be more attractive to mosquitoes.
+For clarity, note, for example, that studies have shown that sweating increases attractiveness to at least 1 mosquito species.
+What is not clear is whether individuals that tend to sweat more than others are generally more attractive to mosquitoes.